 - VOCs - eg acetaldehyde, ethylene, phenol

 If you use organic solvents, you must comply with further requirements.
-These will reduce or control your solvent emissions - see chemical manufacturer responsibilities for solvent use.
+These will reduce or control your solvent emissions.

 Prevent odour and nuisance